maxitule3/Invoice-Combine-Send/README.md

 Another fresh commit.
 Hopefully ill have this thing fully funtioning minus a few bugs by the end of the week.
 Well.... fully functioning other than the Oath2 flow.
 I still have to manually enter an authorization code and refresh token.  - 5/17-2022

+I needed to take some time off cause i was completley stuck.
+I finally figured out a solution to the problem i was having.
+Now i just need to integrate the OAuth2, work on error handeling, get the console working, work on a few other fetures, and lastly fix acouple bugs im aware of. - 7/9/2022